Inamarie84/jsf-online-shop/README.md

 ## API

 This e-commerce store fetches product data from the **Noroff API**.
-You can retrieve individual products by appending their unique product ID to the API URL, like so:
+You can retrieve individual products by appending their unique product ID to the API URL.

 ## Pages